awsdocs/amazon-transcribe-developer-guide/doc_source/batch-medical-conversation.md

 To use the console to transcribe a clinician\-patient dialogue, create a transcription job and choose **Conversation** for **Audio input type**\.

-1. Sign in to AWS Management Console and open the Amazon Transcribe Medical console at [Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [ Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe Medical, choose **Transcription jobs**\.